eugeneiohc/eugeneiohc/README.md

 ### Hi there 👋.
 I'm Eugene Choi, an aspiring programming guru eager to eat up any kind of knowledge!

-- 👨‍💻 I'm currently working as a Software Engineering Consultant [Pyyne Digital](https://pyyne.com/) working with...
+- 👨‍💻 I'm currently working as a Date Engineering Consultant [Pyyne Digital](https://pyyne.com/) working with...
-  - Typescript
-  - Github Actions
-  - Jest
-  - AWS
+  - AWS Products to build OLAP databases

 - 🤔 I'm interested in implementing serverless compute architectures and want to learn more!